erikeldridge/erikeldridge.github.com/_drafts/_posts/blog-text-extraction.md

 My blog uses Jekyll, so all content is sourced from markdown under [_posts](https://github.com/erikeldridge/erikeldridge.github.com/tree/master/_posts).
 However, I need plain text, so I'll

-1. Render the markdown to html using `jekyll build`
+1. Render the markdown to html under _site using `jekyll build`
-2. Scrape the html using Beautiful Soup, as described by the NLTK docs
+2. Scrape the html using Beautiful Soup, as [described by the NLTK docs](http://www.nltk.org/book/ch03.html#dealing-with-html)

     import glob
     from bs4 import BeautifulSoup